Farmhouse/fhp2-drugs-and-daydreams/README.md

 The mind is free to wander – to daydream scenarios and conversations, to reconstruct the past and make wishes for the future.

-And the climbs, the blood rushes your heartbeat to the ends of fingertips, and the drops, where the wind blows intensity into your lungs and back out watery eyes.
+And the climbs, the blood rushes your heartbeat to the tips of fingers, and the drops, where the wind blows intensity into your lungs and back out watery eyes.
 And your bike nearly an appendage to be exercised as any other limbs that carry you through the fields.

 The past another lifetime, the elements all in reach and the endless array of directions on the road ahead, simply, what is.